Background: Unique among African countries, the ancient

 highest point: Ras Dashen Terara 4,620 m

-Natural resources: small reserves of gold, platinum, copper, potash, natural
+Natural resources: small reserves of gold, platinum, copper, potash, natural gas, hydropower

 Land use: